Edgecast

-Edgecast Networks, Inc. (formerly Verizon Digital Media Services) was a subsidiary of Yahoo!
+Edgecast, Inc. (formerly Edgio, formerly Verizon Digital Media Services, formerly Edgecast Networks, Inc) was a subsidiary of Yahoo!
 Inc. and provider of content delivery network (CDN) and video streaming services.
 Founded in 2006, it was notable for being a self-provisioning CDN technology used by the telecommunication and hosting industries.

 On June 16, 2022, Edgecast was acquired by Limelight Networks and was rebranded as Edgio.